XingLuxi/KMRC-Research-Archive/content/robust-qa.md

 9. NeurQuRI: Neural Question Requirement Inspector for Answerability Prediction in Machine Reading Comprehension.
 ICLR,2020.

-## MRC model Calibration
+## Domain Shift

 1. Selective Question Answering under Domain Shift.
 ACL,2020.

+1. Introspective Distillation for Robust Question Answering.
+NeruIPS,2021.

+## MRC model Calibration

 1. Robust Question Answering Through Sub-part Alignment.
 NAACL,2021.

 2. Knowing More About Questions Can Help: Improving Calibration in Question Answering.
 Findings of ACL,2021.

 3. How Can We Know When Language Models Know?
 On the Calibration of Language Models for Question Answering.
 TACL,2021.

-4. Introspective Distillation for Robust Question Answering.
-NeruIPS,2021.

 1. Towards Confident Machine Reading Comprehension.
 2021.